-Froeb’s three questions for diagnosing how to improve decision-making in an organization are surprisingly hard to use and #2 tends to cause the most problems.
+Froeb’s three questions for diagnosing how to improve decision-making in an organization are surprisingly hard to use.
+The second step (“information problem?”) tends to cause the most confusion.
 I’ve also added the implicit fourth step too.

 - Who made the bad decision?
 Responsibility?

 - Was there an information problem?
 Beware the hindsight fallacy explained below.